cockroachdb/docs/v21.2/ui-transactions-page.md

 If you haven't yet executed any transactions in the cluster as a user, this page will be blank.
 {{site.data.alerts.end}}

+### Transactions table

+The Transactions table gives details for each SQL statement fingerprint in the transaction:

 Column | Description
 -----|------------
 Transactions | The [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) that make up the transaction.<br><br>To view the transaction fingerprint and details, click to open the [Transaction Details page](#transaction-details-page).
+Interval Start Time (UTC) | The start time of the statistics aggregation interval for a transaction. <br><br>For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM time interval.  |
-Execution Count | Cumulative number of executions of this transaction within the last hour or specified [time interval](#time-interval). <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the transaction.
+Execution Count | Cumulative number of executions of this transaction within the last hour. <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the transaction.
-Rows Read | Average number of rows [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) while executing this transaction within the last hour or specified [time interval](#time-interval).<br><br>The gray bar indicates the mean number of rows returned.
+Rows Read | Average number of rows [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) while executing this transaction within the last hour.<br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
-Bytes Read | Aggregation of all bytes [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) across all operators for this transaction within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the mean number of bytes read from disk.
+Bytes Read | Aggregation of all bytes [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) across all operators for this transaction within the last hour. <br><br>The gray bar indicates the mean number of bytes read from disk.
 The blue bar indicates one standard deviation from the mean.
-Transaction Time | Average [planning and execution time](architecture/sql-layer.html#sql-parser-planner-executor) of this transaction within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the mean latency.
+Transaction Time | Average [planning and execution time](architecture/sql-layer.html#sql-parser-planner-executor) of this transaction within the last hour. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
-Contention | Average time this transaction was [in contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates mean contention time.
+Contention | Average time this transaction was [in contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the last hour.
+Max Memory | Maximum memory used by this transaction at any time during its execution within the last hour. <br><br>The gray bar indicates the average max memory usage.
 The blue bar indicates one standard deviation from the mean.
-Max Memory | Maximum memory used by this transaction at any time during its execution within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the average max memory usage.
+Network | Amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for this transaction within the last hour. <br><br>If this value is 0, the transaction was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
 The blue bar indicates one standard deviation from the mean.
-Network | Amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for this transaction within the last hour or specified [time interval](#time-interval). <br><br>If this value is 0, the transaction was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
-The blue bar indicates one standard deviation from the mean.
-Retries | Cumulative number of [retries](transactions.html#transaction-retries) of this transaction within the last hour or specified [time interval](#time-interval).
+Retries | Cumulative number of [retries](transactions.html#transaction-retries) of this transaction within the last hour.
 Regions/Nodes | The region and nodes in which the transaction was executed.
 Statements | Number of SQL statements in the transaction.